sradics/digital-garden/_notes/Is PowerPoint Dead-.md

 * Author: [[SpeakerHub]]

 ## Highlights
-* most design agencies prefer to use software like Adobe InDesign.
+* most ==design agencies prefer== to use software like ==Adobe InDesign==.
-* If your presentations are well-structured and you’ve done your homework, there’s no reason why you can’t give a presentation without using slides at all.
+* If your presentations are well-structured and you’ve done your homework, ==there’s no reason why you can’t give a presentation without using slides== at all.
-* it’s generally a better idea to make one presentation and one written report,
+* it’s generally a ==better idea to make one presentation and one written report==,